mishabuch/Online-Grocery-Store/README.md

 6. You can access the API's using POSTMAN or DHC.
 7. You can access the database by copy pasting this link in your browser "http://localhost:8080/h2-console".
 The Username is 'sa' and password is empty

+# Test Flow
+* To easily test the system, there are a list of API's you can copy paste and test the system flow.
+You can find it in /docs/TEST THE SYSTEM